District attorneys are responsible for filing criminal charges against suspects within their designated district—typically one or more counties.

 Charged With a Crime in California?
 Get Legal Help Today

-If you've been charged with a state crime in the Golden State, be aware that the California District Attorney in your district is working hard to get a conviction.
-That's why you'll want to retain quality legal counsel for your defense.
+If you've been charged with a crime in the Golden State, be aware that the California district attorney in your district is working hard to get a conviction.
+That's why you'll want to retain a defense lawyer.
 Don't leave it up to guesswork; contact an experienced criminal defense attorney near you today.